Skip to content

 Considering the volume and importance of Tesla’s inventions, the question arises as to why he was not adequately recognized during his lifetime and why The Story of Nikola Tesla; The Genius History Was Unfair To, is a narrative of struggle for credit and financial support.
 Several factors played a role in this:

-The result of these factors was that Tesla spent the final years of his life in poverty and isolation, and many of his inventions were credited to others or recognized much later.
+These factors caused Tesla to spend the final years of his life in poverty and isolation, and others took credit for many of his inventions or recognized them much later.

 Tesla’s Legacy and Late Recognition